Many98/Crop2Seg/README.md

 ```

 ### Script crop2seg.py
- Main script for web application (see Demo below)
+ Main script for web application

  To run web app on localhost use:
 ```bash